mathemage/FUP-programming-exam/Exam2/4_visual_histogram/README.md

 # 4. Visual Histogram [Haskell]

-Write a simple **stand-alone** program that "visually displays" a histogram of given numbers.
+Write a simple **stand-alone** program that displays a histogram of given numbers in a "visual way" (in a text-based console).

 It should read a line of **space-separated** real numbers and a line of a single integer (the number of bins) from the standard input.